Pilot Grants

 By having a better understanding of disparities in prenatal care access within the context of the COVID-19 pandemic, we hope to inform efforts that seek to improve the health and well-being of immigrant families.

-This project page was last updated in July 2023.
+This pilot grant project was completed in July 2023.

 Suggested Citation